msftcangoblowm/logging-strict/docs/index.rst

 - validates against a strictyaml schema

-  The schema is specifically tailored for the logging.config.handlers
+  The schema is specifically tailored for the external:python+ref:`logging.handlers`

-  As long as the yaml is valid, will have the data types logging.config.handlers expect
+  As long as the yaml is valid, will have the data types external:python+ref:`logging.handlers` expect

 - exports package data

-  Alternative to pkgutil.get_data
+  Alternative to :py:func:`pkgutil.get_data`

   Export data files using a pattern rather than one file at a time